ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 ## Using Route Extension Functions

-A common pattern is to use extension functions on the `Route` type to define the actual routes, allowing us easy access to the verbs, and remove clutter of having all routes in a single routing function.
+A common pattern is to use extension functions on the `Route` type to define the actual routes, allowing us easy access to the verbs and remove clutter of having all routes in a single routing function.
 We can apply this pattern independently of how we decide to group routes.
 As such, the first example could be represented in a cleaner way: